sweattep/ancient_quotes/README.md

 >You provide a broad path for my feet, so that my ankles do not give way.

+>You are to differentiate between what's sacred and common and between what's unclean and clean.

+>Therefore, remove anger from your heart; and keep from harming your body; for neither adolescence nor youth has any lasting value.

 >For my loins are full of burning pain, and no soundness remains in my body.

 >Those who will rise early and are late to sit down eating bread, in sorrows, are worthless, so he will give his beloved ones sleep.